Experience The Health Museum after dark with exclusive access, badge work, a demo organ dissection, late-night labs, and a morning celebration!

 What’s Included

-- Program fee includes a trained educator, workshop materials, scout’s museum admission for the day, and free parking.
+- Program fee includes a trained educator, workshop materials, the scout’s museum admission for the day, and free parking.

 Dress & Identification